RayBB/openlibrary-docs/Developer-Resources/Frontend-Guide.md

 ## Working with JavaScript

-The Open Library website makes heavy use of jQuery libraries.

-Except `jquery` and `jquery-ui`, all other third-party JavaScript libraries are combined and included as `vendor.js`.
+Open Library uses jQuery.
+Except `jquery` and `jquery-ui`, other third-party JavaScript libraries are combined and included as `vendor.js`.
 All the custom JavaScripts are combined and includes as `all.js`.

-Most of the heavy lifting is done by a file in `openlibrary/openlibrary/plugins/openlibrary/js/ol.js`
+Most of the heavy application lifting is done by a file in `openlibrary/openlibrary/plugins/openlibrary/js/ol.js`

 ### vendor.js and third party libraries